sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst.txt

 |Groupwork| Programming Challenge : Student Class
 --------------------------------------------------

-We encourage you to work in pairs for this challenge to create a Student class with constructors.
+This challenge requires you to create a Student class with constructors.

 1. First, brainstorm in pairs to do the **Object-Oriented Design** for a Student class.
 What data should we store about Students?
 Come up with at least 4 different instance variables.
 What are the data types for the instance variables?